 About the author

 Helle Maigaard Erhardsen is an investigative journalist specialising in environmental issues.
-Her devotion to the outdoors includes a life long passion for horses of which she has two: Pannigan, an off-the-track Thoroughbred and Audrey, a Shetland pony, who are both bitless and barefoot.
+Her devotion to the outdoors includes a life long passion for horses of which she has three: An off-the-track Thoroughbred, a paint horse and a Shetland pony, who are all bitless and barefoot.
 Helle is born in Denmark, where she graduated from the Danish School of Media and Journalism in 2015.
 Her work is characterised by comprehensive research and she was nominated for the special media award Bording Prisen for her investigative reporting with the newspaper Ing.dk.
 She later obtained a Master’s degree in Journalism, Media and Communication from UTAS, when she relocated to Tasmania.